Nicholson Visiting Professorship

-The Jesse T. Nicholson Fund at The Children's Hospital of Philadelphia (CHOP) sponsors research and teaching activities including an annual visiting professorship.
-Nationally and internationally recognized physicians specializing in pediatric orthopedic surgery are invited to visit CHOP in order to share their experiences, accomplishments and endeavors.
+The Jesse T. Nicholson Fund at Children's Hospital of Philadelphia (CHOP) sponsors research and teaching activities including an annual visiting professorship.
+Nationally and internationally recognized physicians specializing in pediatric orthopaedic surgery are invited to visit CHOP in order to share their experiences, accomplishments and endeavors.

 The Nicholson Visiting Professorship provides a unique opportunity for our medical staff to gain exposure to alternative methods of care and treatment.
 It also offers a didactic forum where new insights and enriched understanding are gained.

-Among the many topics discussed are: new and improved surgical techniques, alternative methods for improved evaluation of orthopedic anomalies, and alternative theories of care and management of the pediatric orthopedic patient.
+Among the many topics discussed are: new and improved surgical techniques, alternative methods for improved evaluation of orthopaedic anomalies, and alternative theories of care and management of the pediatric orthopaedic patient.
 The knowledge gained from these forums is invaluable to our medical staff in their efforts to find the optimal means of treating and caring for our patients at CHOP.

 About Jesse T. Nicholson, MD

-The Nicholson Fund was founded to honor Jesse T. Nicholson, MD, the longest-tenured chief of CHOP's Division of Orthopedics (1936-1968).
+The Nicholson Fund was founded to honor Jesse T. Nicholson, MD, the longest-tenured chief of CHOP's Division of Orthopaedics (1936-1968).

 Born in 1903 in Camden, NJ, Jesse T. Nicholson was raised in a medical family.
 His father, Joseph L. Nicholson, was a chief surgeon at Cooper Hospital in Camden.